 See?
 First coat looks pretty rough…patience!

-After the second coat, allow to dry 24 hours.
+After your final coat, allow to dry 24 hours.
 If you choose to use a sealer at this point, now is the time.
 Be sure to roll on using light coats and allow to dry thoroughly between coats if you do more than one.